-Discover the top tattoo art designs from around the world, from undead pin-ups to a monkey in a hot air balloon.
+Discover the top tattoo art designs from around the world, from typography to abstract shapes to a monkey in a hot air balloon.

 Inspired by our collection of free tattoo fonts?
 Thinking of getting ink like those of these top designers?
 It can be a tough decision on what to get tattooed on your body parts.
 Especially as a creative - you want something cool that reflects your personality and (perhaps) taste in digital design and artwork.

 So, whether you're after a tattoo design in the style of your favourite artist, or want to peruse the latest styles and trends, check out these examples of fantastic tattoo art design - and discover the creatives who are pushing the artform ever further…

 - Check out all our tattoo articles here